 - Slide - Enable this option to preserve the relative distance between a

 dragged control point and all control points following it (this option is

-- Left-clicking - a Pad allows you to hear the samples loaded on that Pad AND changes the Layer Properties to match that Pad.
+- Left-click - Allows you to hear the samples loaded on that Pad AND changes the Layer Properties to match that Pad.
 The vertical position clicked affects triggered velocity.
 Top = low velocity, bottom = high velocity.

-- Right-clicking - a Pad will preview the samples without changing the Layer View to that Pad.
+- Right-click - The Pad will preview the samples without changing the Layer View to that Pad.

-- Ctrl+Right-clicking - a Pad will open the rename, icon and Preset options for that Pad.
+- Middle-click - Opens the rename, icon & color pop-up for that Pad.

 - Dragging a sample - onto a Pad (from the Browser) will load it in the selected layer of the Pad.

 - Pad numbering - Pads are numbered from bottom-left to top-right so that the bottom row are Pads 1,2, 3 and 4, the second from bottom row are 5, 6, 7 and 8 and so on,

 to the top right Pad 16 (i.e. Pad 1 is bottom left, Pad 16 is top right).